ASSERT-KTH/slumps/README.md

 ### Troubleshooting
 - LLVM build takes to long or fails due to memory lack in the image building:
-    >  Increase memory and/or CPU settings in the docker engine configuration
+    >  Increase memory and/or CPU ressources in the docker engine configuration

 ## Study of memory disclosure vulnerabilities